kubedb/docs/docs/guides/etcd/custom-configuration/using-config.md

 spec.configuration.applyConfig and spec.configuration.configSecret are not supported for Etcd, use spec.configuration.tuning instead
 ```

-If you need an etcd flag that `tuning` does not cover, use `spec.podTemplate` to set the corresponding `ETCD_*` environment variable, which etcd reads as an alternative to the flag — but be aware that any variable colliding with one KubeDB manages will be overwritten by the operator.
+If you need an etcd flag that `tuning` does not cover, there is an escape hatch: pass it verbatim through `spec.podTemplate.spec.containers[name=etcd].args`.
+See [Extra etcd flags](#extra-etcd-flags) below.

 ## The tuning knobs